amosroger91/AI-Marketing-Agent/README.md

 # AI-Marketing-Agent

+> **⚠️ Note**: If you found this repository, you've likely discovered the method that was used to find whoever found this repository.
+It's OSINT all the way down.

 An intelligent email outreach system that uses Kali Linux OSINT tools, chain filtering, and AI-powered email generation to identify and contact local businesses.

 ## Features